 • Joining a coalition of attorneys general on May 21 in urging Congress to ensure all Americans have the home internet access they need for telemedicine, teleschooling and telework.

-Tennessee Board of Law Examiners - The Tennessee Supreme Court entered an order on April 2 to address concerns with the July 2020 bar exam amid the COVID-19 pandemic.
+Tennessee Board of Law Examiners - The Tennessee Supreme Court entered an order on April 2, 2020, to address concerns with the July 2020 bar exam amid the COVID-19 pandemic.
 The order extends the amount of time certain applicants will be able to practice pending bar exam results and the expiration of MPRE scores and creates a process to transfer a July 2020 exam application to either a fall exam, if one is scheduled, or the February 2021 exam.
-On April 17, the court announced an additional exam will be held Sept.
+On April 17, 2020, the court announced an additional exam will be held Sept.
 30 through Oct.
-1 in Knoxville.
-On May 11, the court issued an order regarding administration of the July bar exam, which will go forward with reduced seating.
+1 2020, in Knoxville.
+On May 11, the court issued an order regarding administration of the July 2020 bar exam, which will go forward with reduced seating.
 The order also established a protocol for giving priority seating to certain applicants for the July exam.
-On July 13, the Tennessee Supreme Court canceled the in-person bar exam scheduled for Sept.
+On July 13, 2020, the Tennessee Supreme Court canceled the in-person bar exam scheduled for Sept.
 30 to Oct.
-1 and instead ordered the Board of Law Examiners to administer an online, remotely-proctored assessment on Oct.
-5-6.
+1, 2020.
+The court instead ordered the Board of Law Examiners to administer an online, remotely-proctored assessment on Oct.
+5-6, 2020.
 Read more about the decision.
+At the ABA's August 2020 meeting, its House of Delegates recommended the cancellation of all in-person bar exams.
+On Oct.
+23, 2020, the court directed that the February 2021 bar exam be held virtually.
+On Feb.
+16, 2021, the court directed that the June 2021 bar exam be conducted virtually.

-Tennessee CLE Commission - The Tennessee Supreme Court issued an order on March 13 temporarily suspending Rule 21, sections 3.01(c) and 4.02(c), through March 31 to allow lawyers to earn all or any portion of required CLE hours for 2019 through approved distance learning.
-The court issued an order on March 27 allowing lawyers to earn all or any portion of the required CLE hours for 2020 through approved distance learning.
+Tennessee CLE Commission - The Tennessee Supreme Court issued an order on March 13, 2020 temporarily suspending Rule 21, sections 3.01(c) and 4.02(c), through March 31 to allow lawyers to earn all or any portion of required CLE hours for 2019 through approved distance learning.
+The court issued an order on March 27, 2020, allowing lawyers to earn all or any portion of the required CLE hours for 2020 through approved distance learning.
+The court issued an order on Dec.
+3, 2020 allowing lawyers to earn all or any portion of the required CLE hours for 2021 through approved distance learning.

-Tennessee Department of Corrections - The department announced on March 12 that Tennessee prisons have suspended all visitations except legal visits until further notice.
+Tennessee Department of Corrections - The department announced on March 12, 2020, that Tennessee prisons have suspended all visitations except legal visits until further notice.
 Parole hearings will continue as scheduled.
 The department has launched a hotline for people with friends and family behind bars to call and ask COVID-19 related questions, WPLN News reports.
+On Dec.
+1, 2020, the Tennessee Department of Correction suspended visits at four state prisons until further notice due to the COVID-19 virus.

 Tennessee Department of Economic & Community Development - The agency's website offers resources for small businesses, employers and employees.